Indiana Misdiagnosis & Delayed Diagnosis Attorney

 This means it’s important to take immediate action if you suspect that your or a loved one has suffered injury due to a misdiagnosis or delayed diagnosis.
 Contacting a skilled and experienced delayed diagnosis lawyer such as Kelley J. Johnson can be crucial.

-With over 15 years of litigation experience, Kelley J. Johnson has the knowledge and skill to hold medical professionals and hospitals accountable for the physical, emotional and financial harm they cause by missing or delaying a diagnosis.
+With nearly 20 years of litigation experience, Kelley J. Johnson has the knowledge and skill to hold medical professionals and hospitals accountable for the physical, emotional and financial harm they cause by missing or delaying a diagnosis.

 To schedule a free and confidential review of your case, call an Indianapolis medical misdiagnosis attorney from the Law Office of Kelley J. Johnson today at our toll-free number or fill out our online contact form.
 We’ll respond within 24 hours.